 12Then some of the heads of the children of Ephraim, Azariah the son of Johanan, Berechiah the son of Meshillemoth, and Jehizkiah the son of Shallum, and Amasa the son of Hadlai, stood up against those who came from the war

-13and said to them, “You must not bring in the captives here: for you purpose that which will bring on us a trespass against Yahweh, to add to our sins and to our trespass; for our trespass is great, and there is fierce wrath against Israel.”
+13and said to them, “You must not bring in the captives here, for you propose something that will bring on us a transgression against Yahweh, which will add to our sins and to our transgression; for our trangression is great, and there is fierce wrath against Israel.”

 14So the armed men left the captives and the spoil before the officials and all the assembly.